 The phrase, “drowning in debt” is an expression used to describe the overwhelming feeling that debt causes.
 When you are drowning in debt, you may feel stress-related symptoms like a tightness in your chest, feeling overwhelmed, etc. That panicked feeling is compared to the feeling of drowning in a body of water.
 However, the term drowning in debt refers to that feeling of debt specifically.

-People can start drowning in debt very easily.
+I’m drowning in debt – what should I do?
+If you find yourself asking this question, first know that you’re not alone.
+This is a situation anyone can find themselves in very easily.
 There are many forms of debt that can affect you.
 Some of the most common types of debt include credit card debt, medical bills, student loans, car payments, mortgages, and personal loans.
 However, there are many different kinds of debt.
 Managing your debt may feel impossible.
 However, there are some tips you can follow that can lead you to a better financial standing.

 You aren’t alone in your debt struggles.
 Many other Americans are looking for ways to overcome their debts.
 The most important part of debt management is understanding just how bad your current debt situation is.